Protecting Your Identity

 - Check your credit report at least twice a year.
 The three major credit-reporting agencies (Experian, Equifax, TransUnion) are required to provide you with one free credit report a year.
 Visit www.annualcreditreport.com to obtain yours.

 - Do not give out information such as checking account, credit card or Social Security numbers over the phone unless you initiated the call.

 - Avoid passwords that are easy to discover like your mother's maiden name or your birth date.
 Regularly change your passwords.
 Also, create a username that is unique and difficult for others to guess.
-For tips on creating a secured password, click here.

 - Shred all documents containing personal information.